-How To Survive GNOME With GNOME Extensions
+How I Survived GNOME by Using GNOME Extensions

 When you start as a Linux User, you are very likely to fall in two camps.
 Either you are a GNOME user, or a KDE user, whether it was by choice or by default.
-So you already know you won’t be missing any fanboy-ism or any flamewar in the Linux community.
+So you already know you won’t be missing any fanboyism or any flamewar in the Linux community.
 Since a good chunk of Linux users are tinkerers, we end up with a lot of experiments: different distros, different desktops, different bootloaders, different everything.
 I personally think it’s very healthy, even if it goes against having a consistent experience across the board.
 This is what happens when users are able to modify and tweak every piece of the system.
 It’s an inherent property of its original design.

 Of course, you can avoid the GNOME vs KDE war by using something completely different altogether, like a tiler i3, awesomevm or other alternatives… or just use both GNOME and KDE and recognize that they both have some merits.